-- "Configure device and server authentication on Standalone Sentry" in the AppConnect and AppTunnel Guide. - "Device and server authentication support for Standalone Sentry" in the MobileIron Sentry Guide.
+"Device and server authentication support for Standalone Sentry" in the Sentry Guide for MobileIron Core.

 Specifying a valid client certificate in the AppConnect app configuration

 If the client certificate is not valid, specify a valid client identity certificate in the AppConnect app configuration.